tschaffter/docker-dnsmasq/README.md

 ## Versioning

 It is recommended to use a tag other than `latest` if you are using this image in a production setting.
-The tags of this image match the version of dnsmasq installed.
+The tags of this image match the versions of dnsmasq installed.

 ## License